We are not ignorant of his devices. (II Corinthians 2:11)

 This is a warfare we are engaged in with the devil.
 It’s not a scrimmage, not maneuvers, not a rehearsal for anything, and definitely not practice.
 The enemy is dead serious and we ought to be also.
 Too many of the Lord’s children approach spiritual warfare as though it were a fantasy game played on computers.

-I don’t know about other cultures, but in America, we play so many games that we end up blurring the lines between reality and fantasy.
-In my city, New Orleans, we have the Saints playing football, the Hornets playing basketball, the Zephyrs playing baseball, and all kinds of college and lesser sports going on all year round.
+In America, we play so many games that we end up blurring the lines between reality and fantasy.
+In New Orleans–where I lived for three decades–the Saints play football, the Pelicans play basketball, the Zephyrs play baseball, and add to that all the colleges and high schools with their teams.
 And if that’s not enough, people play fantasy football and fantasy baseball.

 As though the actual games themselves were not fantasy enough.